ToluOlorode/Sims4Mods/Careers/README.md

 ## Available Careers

-- [Fashion Student Mod](career1/career1_description.md): Brief description of Career 1.
-- [WNBA/NBA Mod](career2/career2_description.md): Brief description of Career 2.
-- [Fashion Designer Mod](career2/career2_description.md): Brief description of Career 2.
+- [Fashion Designer Mod](https://github.com/ToluOlorode/Sims4Mods/blob/main/Careers/Fashion%20Designer/Career_description.md): Fulfill your Sims creative desires and become a Fashion Designer.
+- [WNBA/NBA Mod](career2/career2_description.md): Have your Sim become the best they can with the WNBA/NBA Mod

 ## Installation